 When you come into the sanctuary, you’ll be given a bulletin that contains our worship order.
 There is staggered seating for your safety.
 You’ll notice a communication card on the back of the chairs which is an easy way for us to get better acquainted; you can ask for any kind of information or assistance using the communication card.
 Also, you will find a bible and you may take that with you as a gift from us to you.
 As a guest of ours when you return your communication card we will give a donation in your honor to a local homeless/family care center.
-When you exit the sanctuary, ushers will hand you an announcement sheet (“The Weekly”) with valuable information about our ministry activities.
+When you exit the sanctuary, ushers will hand you an announcement sheet (The Weekly) with valuable information about our ministry activities.
 You may drop off your communication card in the offering plate or at the Welcome Center.

 What kind of Worship

 Our worship service usually begins with some music, followed by a welcome and announcements.
 Our music is more contemporary but we also appreciate the traditional music as well.
 We usually end our service with more music.
 Given the current pandemic, we no longer pass an offering plate during the service.
 Instead, we have offering buckets in the back of the sanctuary, but ask that only those who consider Hillcrest their church home to participate.
 We want you to feel welcome as our guest, with no pressure to give.
-Even though we hope you’ll simply be our guest on your first visit, we do hope you’ll drop in your communication card when the offering plate comes by, so we can send you church information.
+Even though we hope you’ll simply be our guest on your first visit, we do hope you’ll drop in your communication card in the offering bucket so we can send you more information.

-We celebrate communion each month.
+We celebrate communion the first Sunday of each month.
 Communion (also known as the Eucharist or the Lord’s Supper) is a Christian celebration of the self-sacrifice of Jesus Christ.
 If you’re a follower of Jesus Christ, you’re welcome to share in communion with us, and if not, you can just sit back and reflect on the message of the cross.
 Passing of communion elements has been altered to a safer, pre-packaged communion to ensure you are the only one touching your elements.

 How Long is our Worship and What kind of Sermons

-Our worship service usually last for 90 minutes and I usually speak for about 30 minutes.
-I do my best to make the messages interesting and relevant to daily life.
-If I do my job right, you’ll hear solid Christian theology with real life application.
-And as one who loves to laugh, I also hope you’ll smile and laugh at times and maybe feel a tug at your heart too.
+Our worship service usually lasts for 90 minutes and the message usually lasts about 30 minutes.
+Tim does his best to make the messages interesting and relevant to daily life.
+You’ll hear solid Christian theology with real-life application.
+We love to laugh, and also hope you’ll smile and laugh at times, as well as feel the tug of the Holy Spirit.